igo/nlogger/README.md

 'handlers': a dictionary of key - > function (msg). each function is called with the given message whenever that log method is called.

+License
 -------
-Released under MIT License.
+MIT License.
 Enjoy and Fork!